 Overall, successful reading relies on the trio of author, text, and reader.
-Theories in both the psychology of reading and English literature are now concentrating on the latter: the reader and his or her knowledge (Harrison, 2004).
-Indeed, any text is incomplete without the reader's contribution, as it is the reader who makes meaning of it, brings his or her own experience to it, and resolves any inconsistencies in it.
+Theories in both the psychology of reading and English literature are now concentrating on the latter: the reader and the reader's knowledge (Harrison, 2004).
+Indeed, any text is incomplete without the reader's contribution, as it is the reader who makes meaning of it, brings their own experience to it, and resolves any inconsistencies in it.